 The Two Events That Trigger Notification

 Guardianship sometimes creates distance between a ward and their family.
-This statute ensures that family members stay informed about the most critical events in a ward's life: extended hospitalization and death.
+This statute ensures that family members learn about two critical events: extended hospital stays and death.

 A guardian shall notify the family members of an adult ward if either of the following occurs: 1.
 The adult ward is admitted to a hospital for a period of more than three days.
 2. The adult ward dies.
 This notification shall include information about any known funeral arrangements and the place of burial.

-A.R.S. § 14-5317(A)The three-day threshold for hospitalization is significant.
-Brief visits for routine care or minor procedures do not trigger the notice requirement.
-But when a ward is admitted for an extended stay, family members have a right to know.
+A.R.S. § 14-5317(A)The three-day threshold for hospital stays is key.
+Brief visits for routine care do not trigger the notice rule.
+But when a ward stays longer than three days, family members have a right to know.

 Who Qualifies as a Family Member

-Anyone who has filed a demand for notice with the court is also entitled to receive these notifications, regardless of their relationship to the ward.
+Anyone who has filed a demand for notice with the court also gets these alerts.
+This applies no matter their relationship to the ward.